JAlcocerT/JAlcocerT/content/blog/dev-astro-components.md

 ---
 title: "ASTRO - SSG: Components & How to use Them"
-date: 2024-01-27T23:20:21+01:00
+date: 2024-05-21T23:20:21+01:00
 draft: false
 tags: ["Web","Dev"]
-description: 'Tutorial - Making ASTRO Website better.'
+description: 'Tutorial - Making any ASTRO Website better.'
 summary: 'How to get better with ASTRO as SSG (for non web-devs).
-My favourite components for Astro.'
+My favourite components for Astro: search, Charts, OG/SEO, GPX...'
 url: 'understanding-astro-ssg-components'
 ---